East of Chicago Pizza®

 What Is East of Chicago Pizza?

 East of Chicago Pizza is a restaurant franchise that features pizzas, baked subs, salads, and other menu items.
-New stores are primarily a carry-out/delivery-only model, while some units operate as dine-in/carry-out/delivery restaurants (some with buffets); restaurants can serve primarily residential areas, primarily commercial areas, and destination locations.
-Some dine-in restaurants sell beer and wine, subject to obtaining applicable licenses.
+New stores are primarily a carry-out/delivery-only model, with some locations operating as dine-in/carry-out/delivery (including some with buffets).
+Some dine-in restaurants may sell beer and wine, subject to obtaining applicable licenses.
+Franchisees can operate in primarily residential areas, primarily commercial areas, and destination locations.

 East of Chicago Pizza Franchise: Pros and Cons